Misba0019/express-restful-crud/README.md

 - Method-override enables form submissions to use PUT and DELETE methods.
 - The `getpost.html` file demonstrates how GET and POST requests work with form data.

+---

 ## Credits

 - Inspired by Colt Steele's Web Developer Bootcamp - RESTful Routes
 - Built with [Express](https://expressjs.com/), [EJS](https://ejs.co/), [method-override](https://www.npmjs.com/package/method-override), and [uuid](https://www.npmjs.com/package/uuid)

+---

+## Show Your Support

+If you find this project helpful, please consider [starring the repository](https://github.com/Misba0019/express-restful-crud) to show your support!

+---

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.